vseslavcharodei/tftp-monitor/README.md

 ### Prerequsites:

-To make deploy a script the following things are essential:
+To make the script work the following things are essential:

 1. Linux test environment.
 2. Time-zone on Host machine that will run Kubernetes deployment should have the same timezone as Kubernetes deployment (minikube VM in my case).